 In car accident cases, Arizona’s comparative fault rules could affect the amount of recovery a plaintiff receives.
 Arizona is among fourteen states that follow a pure comparative fault standard.
 Under this standard, parties could recover damages for property and bodily injuries, even if they are determined to be 99 percent at fault.
 However, their recovery is reduced by their percentage of fault.
 For example, if a plaintiff is judged to be 50 percent at-fault for a particular accident, they may only be awarded half of their due compensation.

 You do not have to handle your auto accident case by yourself.
 With the assistance of an experienced Phoenix car accident lawyer, you could have a knowledgeable ally that could help guide you through this process.
 Navigating the procedures and policies of insurance carriers and the court system could be daunting without legal help.
-Call now to schedule a consultation.
+If you or a loved one has been injured in a car accident, contact Goldwater Law Firm at 602-502-6000 or fill our online form to schedule a free case evaluation.